 Find the Next Mountain

 Motivation is an important aspect of success, but once you’ve achieved something, where do find the drive to continue?
-U.S. Women’s National Soccer Team coach Jill Ellis knows all too well that challenge after winning the 2015 Women’s World Cup.
+U.S. Women’s National Soccer Team coach Jill Ellis knows all too well that challenge after winning two FIFA Women’s World Cups.

 Ellis touches on why it is important to handle criticism with class and treat it as a learning tool.
 She shares how taking a step back in her own career allowed her to clearly reset her own goals and find new motivation on the international sports stage.